 “You must set aside a tithe of your crops—one-tenth of all the crops you harvest each year.”
 Deuteronomy 14:22

 One of the most controversial topics among communities of Christians today is the notion of tithing.
-A translation of the Hebrew aser word group, tithing refers to the giving of one-tenth of one’s resources as a kind of religious tax.
+A translation of the Hebrew word aser, tithing refers to the giving of one-tenth of one’s resources as a kind of religious tax.
 The tithe is commanded by God to God’s people in the Law of the Old Testament.
-Many Christian traditions have continued the practice of tithing, while other churches question whether this command is something that still applies to New Testament believers today.
+Many Christian traditions have continued the practice of tithing, while other churches question whether this command is something that still applies to believers today.

 We’ll consider the concept of tithing, exploring its Biblical basis, and pondering what, if anything, the New Testament has to say about this practice.